tajpatel58/NLP-Specialisation/Course 4: NLP with Attention Models/seq2seq_attention.md

 - The below shows a seq2seq model where:
     - We predict the spanish translation for english text.
     - Word Embeddings are 2 dimensional.
-    - We have 2 layers LSTMs and 2 depths of LSTMs.
+    - We have 2 layers LSTMs and 2 depths of LSTMs. (must be same on both Encoder/Decoder side)
 <img src="./graphics/seq2seq.png" width="1000"/>

 - The original Seq2Seq Model had: